score-json/json/TSF/trustable/statements/JLS-20.md

             - https://github.com/score-json/json/blob/save_historical_data/TSF/TrustableScoring.db
 score:
     Jonas-Kirchhoff: 1.0
+    aschemmmel-tech: 0.5
 ---

 A github workflow saves the history of scores in the trustable graph to derive trends.

+aschemmel-tech: do we also have some display of the historical data planned (to use for analyses)?
+Is this already provided/automated by TSF?